ChenC2002/ChenChen.github.io/_pages/about.md

 ## Publications

++ **C. Chen**, M. N. Kerdabadi, D. Wang, M. Liu, and Z. Yao.
+"Import What You Need: Learning When and How to Augment EHR Graphs with External Knowledge." *EMNLP 2026 Main Conference*.

-1. M. N. Kerdabadi, A. H. Moghaddam, **C. Chen**, D. Wang, and Z. Yao. [“Text-Attributed Knowledge Graph Enrichment with Large Language Models for Medical Concept Representation.”](https://aclanthology.org/2026.acl-long.753/) *ACL 2026 Main Conference*.
++ M. N. Kerdabadi, A. H. Moghaddam, **C. Chen**, D. Wang, and Z. Yao. [“Text-Attributed Knowledge Graph Enrichment with Large Language Models for Medical Concept Representation.”](https://aclanthology.org/2026.acl-long.753/) *ACL 2026 Main Conference*.

-2. **C. Chen**, F. Li, H. Chen, and Y. Lin. [“Heterogeneous Subgraph Network with Prompt Learning for Interpretable Depression Detection on Social Media.”](https://doi.org/10.1016/j.knosys.2025.113215) *Knowledge-Based Systems*, 2025.
++ **C. Chen**, F. Li, H. Chen, and Y. Lin. [“Heterogeneous Subgraph Network with Prompt Learning for Interpretable Depression Detection on Social Media.”](https://doi.org/10.1016/j.knosys.2025.113215) *Knowledge-Based Systems*, 2025.

 ## News

+- **Aug 2026:** My paper has been accepted by EMNLP 2026 Main Conference.
-- **Feb 2025:** My paper was accepted for publication in Knowledge-Based Systems.
+- **Feb 2025:** My paper has been accepted for publication in Knowledge-Based Systems.
 - **Jun 2024:** I graduated with the Outstanding Undergraduate Thesis Award.